ricmello/preact-heroicons/README.md

 bun install preact-heroicons
 ```

-> Note: For Deno, you can import from `npm:preact-heroicons`
+> Note: For Deno, you can import from `https://esm.sh/preact-heroicons`

 Now you have access to the entire `heroicons` library!
-They are formatted as [pascal case](https://techterms.com/definition/pascalcase) and have `Solid`(solid format) or `Outline` (outline format) appended at the end based on type.
+They are formatted as [pascal case](https://techterms.com/definition/pascalcase) and have `Solid` (solid format) or `Outline` (outline format) appended at the end based on type.

-Mini Icons (Heroicons v2.0) are accessible by appending MiniSolid` to the name provided on HeroIcons
+Mini Icons (Heroicons v2.0) are accessible by appending `MiniSolid` to the name provided on HeroIcons.

 ```tsx
 import { ArchiveBoxSolid } from "preact-heroicons";